huggingface/diffusers/examples/dreambooth/README.md

 Using 8bit adam and a batch size of 4, the model can be trained in ~48 GB VRAM.

 `--validation_scheduler`: Set a particular scheduler via a string.
-We found that it is better to use the DDPMScheduler for validation when training DeepFloyd IF
+We found that it is better to use the DDPMScheduler for validation when training DeepFloyd IF.

 ```sh
 export MODEL_NAME="DeepFloyd/IF-I-XL-v1.0"